-At the end of the year, each named executive officer (other than Ms. Gordon and Ms. Castellano) submitted a written self-appraisal.
-For the named executive officers other than the Chief Executive Officer, the appraisals were reviewed by the Chief Executive Officer.
-The self-appraisal for the Chief Executive Officer was reviewed by the independent members of the Board of Directors.
+At the end of the year, each named executive officer submitted a written self-appraisal.
+For the named executive officers, other than the Chief Executive Officer, the self-appraisals were reviewed by the Chief Executive Officer.
+The self-appraisal for the Chief Executive Officer was reviewed by the independent directors.
 These reviews considered completion of objectives and the quality of work performed and incorporated an element of judgment in assigning individual levels of achievement.
 A maximum 200% payout on the personal objective component was possible for exceptional achievement.

-Based on the Compensation Committee's review of the individual personal objectives and actual achievements for Mr. Zallie and upon Mr. Zallie's recommendations for the other named executive officers, the following achievement percentages were assigned for personal objectives: 127.5% for Mr. Zallie, 100% for Mr. Gray, 93% for Mr. Kokke and 120% for Mr. Pousada.
+Based on the Compensation Committee's review of the individual personal objectives for all named executive officers other than Mr. Zallie, Mr. Zallie's recommendations for the other named executive officers, and the Board of Directors' review of Mr. Zallie's personal objectives, the following achievement percentages were assigned for personal objectives: 126.25% for Mr. Zallie, 131.25% for Mr. Gray, 105% for Mr. Kokke, 150% for Ms. Adefioye and 111.25% for Ms. Bawcom.

-Our Chief Executive Officer can recommend an adjustment to the amount of the Annual Incentive Plan award eamed by any other named executive officer (positively or negatively) based on his or her judgment of that individual's performance and/or his or her judgment of the degree of difficulty of the goal.
-In 2018, the Chief Executive Officer did not recommend any adjustments under this provision.
+Our Chief Executive Officer can recommend to the Compensation Committee an adjustment to the amount of the Annual Incentive Plan award earned by any other named executive officer (positively or negatively) based on his judgment of that individual's performance and/or his judgment of the degree of difficulty of the performance goal.
+In 2019, the Chief Executive Officer did not recommend any adjustments to named executive officer Annual Incentive Plan awards under this provision.
 Furthermore, the Compensation Committee can adjust the total amount earned and calculated in accordance with the metrics described above from 0% to 150% based on its determination of the relative strength or weakness of an individual's performance.
 As a result, an outstanding performer can have his or her total bonus payment increased by 50%; conversely, the bonus can be reduced incrementally to \$0 for an unsatisfactory performer.
-No such adjustments were made under this provision for 2018.
+No such adjustments were made under this provision for 2019.

 Long-term Incentive Compensation: The principal purpose of our long-term incentive compensation program is to align the rewards to executives with the creation of shareholder value.
-For our Chief Executive Officer, the grant date value of target long-term incentive compensation comprised 68% of total 2018 target compensation (base salary plus target short- and long-term incentive compensation).
-For our other named executive officers, the grant date value of target long-term incentive compensation comprised from 30% to 50% (excluding Ms. Gordon, who did not receive long-term incentive awards in 2018) of their total 2018 target compensation.
+For our Chief Executive Officer, the grant date value of target long-term incentive compensation comprised 70% of 2019 total target compensation (base salary plus target short- and long-term incentive compensation).
+For our other named executive officers, the grant date value of target long-term incentive compensation comprised from 43% to 50% of their 2019 total target compensation.
 We feel this provided an appropriate balance between shorter- and longer-term compensation and fixed and variable components.
-In 2018, we awarded long-term incentives to our executive officers in the form of nonqualified stock options, performance shares and restricted stock units granted pursuant to our Stock Incentive Plan.
-Our goal was to provide awards such that we delivered approximately 40% of the grant date fair value of the long-term incentive award in the form of nonqualified stock options, performance shares and the remaining 25% in the form of restricted stock units.
-We used these allocations among stock options, performance-based shareholder return.
+In 2019, we awarded long-term incentives to our executive officers in the form of performance shares, nonqualified stock options, and restricted stock units granted pursuant to our Stock Incentive Plan.
+Our goal was to provide awards such that we delivered approximately 50% of the grant date fair value of the long-term incentive award in the form of performance shares, 25% in the form of nonqualified stock options, and the remaining 25% in the form of restricted stock units.
+We used these allocations among performance shares, stock options and restricted stock units to provide a balance of compensation based on absolute stock price growth and superior relative performance-based shareholder return.
 We continue to evaluate the appropriate mix of long-term incentive compensation vehicles in comparison to the market to best support our long-term business strategy.
-For the 2019 grants, the performance share component weighting was increased to 50% to further increase focus on key performance metrics.
-As an offset, the stock option weighting was decreased to 25% which increases alignment to market practices.
-The restricted stock unit weighting remained unchanged.
+For the 2020 grants, the respective weightings for performance shares, stock options, and restricted stock units remain unchanged.